EXCLUSIVE-Siemens Energy considers factory, office closures at wind division -sources

 ($1 = 0.9510 euros)

-(Reporting by Christoph Steitz; Additional reporting by Alexander Huebner; Editing by Alexander Smith)
+(Reporting by Christoph Steitz; Additional reporting by Alexander Huebner and Danilo Masoni; Editing by Alexander Smith)

 ((christoph.steitz@thomsonreuters.com; +49 30 220 133 647;))